Miles Benjamin McSweeney: Career

 McSweeney served in the state militia with the rank of major, and was later promoted to lieutenant colonel.

 In 1877, he started publishing the Ninety-Six Guardian at the age of 22, and moved to Hampton two years later to start the Hampton County Guardian.

 In 1894, McSweeney was elected to the South Carolina House of Representatives and additionally served as the chairman of the Hampton County Democratic Party.
 He successfully ran for Lieutenant Governor in 1896 and was elevated to the governorship following the death of Governor William Haselden Ellerbe on June 2, 1899.

 A proponent of the state Dispensary and backed by Senator Ben Tillman, McSweeney won a term on his own in the gubernatorial election of 1900.
 However, many in Hampton were in favor of prohibition and the Hampton County Guardian lost advertising revenue and subscriptions because of McSweeney's support of the Dispensary.

 Later life

 Upon the completion of his term as governor in 1903, McSweeney returned to Hampton and continued as editor of the Hampton County Guardian.

-He died in Charleston on September 29, 1909, and was buried at Hampton Cemetery in Hampton.
+He died at the Mount Hope Sanitarium in Baltimore on September 29, 1909, and was buried at Hampton Cemetery in Hampton.